vishnu1411/Oct25DallasHack/02-AI_Challenges/AI01-ChatBot/01-challenge.md

 First, use a dataflow Gen2 transformation on the files.
 Second step is to convert the transformed files to csv using the snippet in a notebook:

-Once the storage account is created, create a container `refined-data` and upload all four CSV files into the container (inside a folder named `csv-data` or `txt-data`).
+Once the storage account is created, create a container `refined-data` and upload all two CSV files into the container (inside a folder named `csv-data` or `txt-data`).
 By the end of this step, you will have:
    - A **storage account** with a **container** inside
    - A **subfolder** in that container
    - All the files in CSV format inside that subfolder